How to create more peace for your dog and yourself — without force, blame, or constant stress

 What if I can't do this anymore?

-Not because you don’t care —but because you’re exhausted.
+Not because you don’t love them.

-If nothing changes, this could get worse.
+If nothing changes, this could get worse — for both of you.

 It doesn’t have to feel like this.